AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

 Each interface for defining optimization problems in ASSET (ex: :code:`OptimalControlProblem`, :code:`ode.phase` ) has as its own instance of PSIOPT attached as a member variable of the class.
-Formulation and solution of the optimization problem is always handled through the respective interface, but users can use this to modify PSIOPT's settings .
+Formulation and solution of the optimization problem is always handled through the respective interface, but users can use this reference to modify PSIOPT's settings .
 A list of common settings and their default and suggested values are listed in the table below.
 In all cases these can be set by using the :code:`.set_XXX(value)` method where :code:`XXX` is replaced by the name of the setting